Northern Territory

 Their long, wedge-shaped tail and broad wings make them easy to recognise.
 Their legs are covered in feathers right down to their feet.
 A hooked beak and strong talons are the hallmarks of a bird that hunts other animals.

-Although they are found throughout Australia, in the NT they are more commonly found in the arid centre than on the coastal plains of the north.
+Although they are found throughout Australia, in the NT, they are more commonly found in the arid centre than on the coastal plains of the north.

-They eat a range of small mammals that lived on the soft ground cover, as well as other birds, rabbits and reptiles.
+They eat a range of small mammals that live on the soft ground cover, as well as other birds, rabbits and reptiles.
 It is thought the eagle also hunts kangaroos that gather around watering holes.

 Floral Emblem

 Emblem for Northern Territory Sturts Desert RoseSturt’s Desert Rose has been the floral emblem of the NT since 1974.
-It is an arid plant that grows best in the stony or rocky ground such as dry creek beds.
+It is an arid plant that grows best in the stony or rocky ground, such as dry creek beds.

 It is a member of the cotton family, rather than the rose family.
-It was named after Charles Sturt who first collected it during his journey to Central Australia in 1844-45.
+It was named after Charles Sturt, who first collected it during his journey to Central Australia in 1844-45.

 It’s a small bushy plant that usually grows to 1.5 m.